 This year’s ASEN Seminar Series has as topic: ‘Nationalism and International Relations’.
 The six seminars will explore, over the year, the intersection between self-determination, identity, foreign policy and state behaviour.

 Professor Richard Ned Lebow will kick off the series with his seminar: ‘Nationalism and the Rise and Fall of Political Orders’.
 He will address topics covered in two of his latest books: National Identities and International Relations (2016) and The Rise and Fall of Political Orders (2018).

 Ned Lebow is Professor of International Political Theory in the Department of War Studies, King’s College London, James O. Freedman Presidential Professor Emeritus at Dartmouth College and Bye-Fellow of Pembroke College, University of Cambridge.
 Prof. Lebow has taught strategy at the National and Naval War Colleges, served as a scholar-in-residence in the Central Intelligence Agency (CIA) during the Carter administration and is a Fellow of the British Academy.
 He has authored and edited 34 books and nearly 250 peer reviewed articles.

-Due to the amount of ticket requests, the location has been changed to the Vera Anstey Room, Old Building, LSE and the starting time has been delayed until 18:30.
+Due to the amount of ticket requests, the location has been changed from the Graham Wallas Room to the Vera Anstey Room, Old Building, LSE and the starting time has been delayed until 18:30.
 The event is open to all and allocated on a first come, first served basis.
 Please note that having a ticket does not guarantee a spot.
 Check more information on the event on Facebook and Eventbrite.